Dre Campbell Farm

 15. Lavender

-Among the home remedies for plant insects, lavender is also very powerful.
+Among the home remedies for plant insects, lavender is also very effective.

-Flying insects, such as flies, fungus gnats, and certain beetles, seem to hate lavender oil.
-What’s more, you can use it to relieve itching from bug bites.
+Flying insects like flies, fungus gnats, and certain beetles seem to hate lavender oil.
+Moreover, you can use it to relieve itching from bug bites.

 16. Lemongrass